SquareSR/Testing-Red-Classic/README.md

 - Buy 3 Repels
 - Buy 6 Para Heals

-Trade for DUX in this house if you have spearow and no paras/Oddish
+Trade for DUX in this house still need something to learn Cut

 Walk up to the tree guarding Surge's Gym and open the menu

-Cut Menu:
+**Cut Menu**:
 - Slot 6 - Use the Full Restore on Nidoking if you haven’t already
 - Swap potions down 6 with Repels (using select)
 - Up 1 - teach HM01 to Paras or DUX